-Sidenote: You can sign up for my weekly newsletter here and my daily writing here.
+You can sign up for my weekly newsletter here, learn more about me personally here, and learn more about me professionally here.

 Welcome to my little piece of the internet.
 At the beginning of 2016, I told myself I was going to write for 10 minutes every day.
 It took me a while, but eventually I got there.

 Now that I have the habit-muscle built, I write when I want (which is often).

 - I like the idea of working out loud.

 - I want to to get over my anxiety around writing (I'm getting better at this, but it still...)

 - James Baldwin is a hero of mine.